team-warriors/local_ip/README.md

 # local_ip

-✨ Simple was made with rust, to get your local ip.
+✨ Simple library was made with rust, to get your local ip.

 ## Getting Started.